 Your HVAC system is one of the main energy consumers in your home.
 If your air conditioning is not working at all, it may be because the breaker is tripped.
-Simply flip the breaker off (if it not already in the off position) and then back on.
-However, even if your unit engages after you reset it, a tripped breaker is almost always an indication of over use.
+Simply flip the breaker off (if it is not already in the off position) and then back on.
+However, even if your unit engages after you reset it, a tripped breaker is almost always an indication of overuse.
 Our technicians can identify why the breaker was tripped and help you move forward.

 Your Filters May Need to be Changed

 One of the most common and manageable reasons air conditioning systems fail is dirty filters.
 If your unit is on, but the fan is not running or it is blowing warm air, check to see if your air filter is dirty.
-Generally 1” filters should be replaced every 2 to 3 months, and pleated cartridge 3” to 5” filters at least every year.
+Generally, 1” filters should be replaced every 2 to 3 months, and pleated cartridge 3” to 5” filters at least every year.

 Your Unit May be Leaking Freon

 If your HVAC unit is running but not blowing cool air, or the air is not as cold as it should be, it is possible that the Freon is low.
 However, heating and air conditioning systems do not simply run out of refrigerant.
 If your system is low on Freon, you have a leak.

 If the problem persists, it will cause the condenser to wear out prematurely, and lead to costly repairs.
 If you suspect your unit is leaking refrigerant, contact us right away.

 Your Unit May be Too Small (or large) for Your Home